nginyc/mlflow-with-ray-serve-demo/README.md

 To deploy models on Kubernetes, you would need to:
 1. Get access to or set up a Kubernetes cluster
-2. Install the KubeRay operator (to get the `RayService` custom resource definition on Kubernetes)
+2. Install the [KubeRay operator](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html) (to get the `RayService` custom resource definition on Kubernetes)
+3. Simply deploy a `RayService` custom resource on the Kubernetes cluster with the right Ray Serve config.
+This custom resource would in turn creates the right Kubernetes pods and services for the Ray Cluster head, workers, Ray Serve, etc

+You can also refer to Ray's documentation [*Deploy on Kubernetes*](https://docs.ray.io/en/latest/serve/production-guide/kubernetes.html).

 ### Setting up a Kubernetes cluster